 Because of the timing of this pandemic, skilled nursing facilities have had little time to look at the impact of PDPM on their speech therapy department and measure their results.

 Has PDPM Impacted Your Speech Therapy Department?
 Let’s have a look at the most important operational aspects of PDPM in the speech therapy department:

-1. Importance of the SLP Assessment – Perhaps the most significant operational change has been for speech therapy to see each new admission in time to perform the PDPM SLP Assessment in time for the 5-day MDS.
+1. Importance of the SLP Component Assessment – Perhaps the most significant operational change has been for speech therapy to see each new admission in time to perform the PDPM SLP Assessment in time for the 5-day MDS.
 When performed correctly, it is more than just “a screen.”
 According to Michael Webb, CCC-SLP, “Not assessing a new resident’s diet and appropriately changing consistencies at the right time leads to increased risk of aspiration and choking while denying the facility revenue that is appropriate.
 Well-trained nursing home speech therapists have the unique skills necessary to accurately assess the patient’s condition and capture speech-related comorbidities.”
 Capturing speech-related comorbidities not only captures valuable dollars in the SLP component, but medical conditions are also identified timely in order for the interdisciplinary team to address.

 2. Part B /Cognition /Dysphagia Treatment – A great speech therapist should shine while treating the long-term care population.
-Screening long-term care patients for cognition and dysphagia is considered best practice and must be performed continuously.
+Screening long-term care patients for impaired cognition and dysphagia is considered best practice and must be performed continuously.
 By treating those in need from the Part B population, it will produce revenue for the SNF and make a positive impact on CMI for those in case-mix states.